ibm-cloud-docs/power-iaas/set-full-linux.md

 ### Step 3: Creating and configuring a Power virtual machine (PVM)
 {: #create-power-vm}

-1. Create a Power Systems Virtual Server instance (also known as PVM instance) by using Power Systems Virtual instance GUI, CLI, or API with the following requirements.
+1. Create a {{site.data.keyword.powerSys_notm}} instance (also known as PVM instance) by using Power Systems Virtual instance GUI, CLI, or API with the following requirements.

     a.
 SSH key